 Linux has robust systems and tooling to manage hardware devices, including storage drives.
 In this article we’ll cover, at a high level, how Linux represents these devices and how raw storage is made into usable space on the server.

 Block storage is another name for what the Linux kernel calls a block device.
-A block device is a piece of hardware that can be used to store data, like a traditional spinning hard disk drive (HDD), solid state drive (SSD), flash memory stick, etc. It is called a block device because the kernel interfaces with the hardware by referencing fixed-size blocks, or chunks of space.
+A block device is a piece of hardware that can be used to store data, like a traditional spinning hard disk drive (HDD), solid state drive (SSD), flash memory stick, and so on.
+It is called a block device because the kernel interfaces with the hardware by referencing fixed-size blocks, or chunks of space.

 Disk partitions are a way of breaking up a storage drive into smaller usable units.
 A partition is a section of a storage drive that can be treated in much the same way as a drive itself.